Parenting in the Digital Age: How to Balance Technology and Traditional Learning at Home

 There’s no denying that digital technology has revolutionized education.
 From AI-based personalized learning to virtual classrooms, technology has become an integral part of every child’s academic journey.
 According to a Pew Research Report, over 95% of urban Indian households now have access to at least one smartphone.
 This accessibility has enabled students from all backgrounds to participate in digital learning, creating new opportunities for growth and inclusion.

 The pandemic further accelerated this transformation.
 Online classes became the norm, and tools like Google Classroom, Zoom, and interactive learning apps turned homes into virtual classrooms.
-Even post-pandemic, the digital wave has continued — reshaping how schools teach, students learn, and parents engage.
+Even post-pandemic, the digital wave has continued — reshaping how schools teach, students learn, and parents engage, highlighting the growing importance of tech parenting Nagpur.

 A Kantar 2023 study highlighted the following trends: